 Goni

-Goni embodies the harrowing plight of slaves and indentured workers, trafficked from Madagascar, Africa and India, and forced to toil on sugar cane plantations.
-Dockers manually loaded ships with Goni, each containing up to 80 kilos of sugar, until 1980.
+In Mauritian Creole, Goni–from Sanskrit–refers to the hessian sack that once carried the island’s most valuable export: sugar.
+Goni embodies the plight of enslaved and indentured workers trafficked from Madagascar, Africa, and India, forced to toil on plantations.
+Dockers manually loaded ships with Goni, each weighing up to 80 kilos, until 1980.

 Dimensions